YPares/porcupine/README.md

 Every task in Porcupine exposes a resource tree.
 Resources are represented in porcupine by `VirtualFile`s, and a resource tree is a hierarchy (like a filesystem) of `VirtualFiles`.
-A `VirtualFile a b` just groups together a logical path and a `SerialsFor a b`, so it just something with an identifier (like `"/Inputs/Config"` or `"/Ouputs/Results"`) in which we can write a `A` and/or from which we can read a `B`.
+A `VirtualFile A B` just groups together a logical path and a `SerialsFor A B`, so it is just something with an identifier (like `"/Inputs/Config"` or `"/Ouputs/Results"`) in which we can write a `A` and/or from which we can read a `B`.
 We say the path is "logical" because it doesn't necessary have to correspond to some physical path on the hard drive: in the end, the user of the task pipeline (the one who runs the executable) will bind each logical path to a physical location.
-Besides, a `VirtualFile` doesn't even have to correspond in the end to an actual file, as for instance you can map an entry in a database to a `VirtualFile`.
+Besides, a `VirtualFile` doesn't even have to correspond in the end to an actual file, as for instance you could map an entry in a database to a `VirtualFile`.
 However, paths are a convenient and customary way to organise resources, and we can conveniently use them as a default layout for when your logical paths do correspond to actual paths on your